Betrayed (1988 film): Plot

 Set in the American Midwest, the film begins with the murder of a Jewish radio host in Chicago.
 FBI undercover agent Catherine Weaver, alias Katie Phillips, sets out to infiltrate a farming community, suspected of harboring those responsible.

 After receiving a warm welcome from land-owner and farmer Gary Simmons, his two children and extended family, she begins to believe that the FBI lead is erroneous.
 Throwing caution to the wind, she falls in love with Simmons, a Vietnam War veteran who appears to command the respect of the local community.
-A short while later, her suspicions are aroused by talk of family secrets and as more chilling events unfold, Katie is exposed to the fact that Gary is the leader of a Klan-like white supremacy group involved in heinous, often gut-wrenching, acts of racial violence.
+A short while later, her suspicions are aroused by talk of family secrets and as more chilling events unfold.
+One night Gary takes Katie hunting, where she meets with a huge group of white men and women who have brought a black shirtless man.
+They give the man a gun with 10 bullets and order him to run in the forest to save himself while they prey on him.
+When caught exhausted and unarmed, the group suggests Katie kill him but she does not.
+The man is killed and Katie informs the FBI, but is sent back to gather more evidence.

-In too deep, Katie pleads with boss and mentor Michael Carnes to release her from the assignment, but he refuses, instead turning the screws on her mixed loyalties.
-Ultimately, she must betray either the man she loves or the country she has sworn to protect.
+Gary's family goes on a picnic with other families where they are training everyone and schooling kids to harbor hate against Jews and colored people.
+The group's next plan is to rob a bank in Chicago where Katie accompanies them and during the robbery shoots a guard.
+The guard is saved but one member of the clan is shot and killed.
+Katie's next assignment is to identify the person whose campaign will be funded by the stolen money.
+While she tries to get that information out of Gary, he finds out her true identity yet takes her with him on his last assignment.
+Katie tries to inform the FBI but fails.

+During the trip, Katie tries to stop Gary from shooting her.
+When he does not, she kills him in self-defense.
+She quits the FBI and visits Gary's family.

 Cast

 Production notes

-The opening sequence is loosely based on the 1984 murder of Denver DJ Alan Berg, which was carried out by white supremacist group known as The Order.
+The opening sequence is loosely based on the 1984 murder of Denver talk radio host Alan Berg, which was carried out by white supremacist group known as The Order.